Tips for Filing Jointly for The First Time

 You’ll also want to discuss how you’ll receive a tax refund if you’ll be getting one and what to do with it.

-When you’re filing as a married couple, there is twice as much paperwork, so be sure to get it all – W-2s, 1099s, medical and child care expenses, charitable contributions, business expenses, capital gains/losses and more.
+When you’re filing taxes married, there is twice as much paperwork, so be sure to get it all – W-2s, 1099s, medical and child care expenses, charitable contributions, business expenses, capital gains/losses and more.
 Gather all your information early in tax season so you’re completely ready to file.

 After you’ve filed, take some time to evaluate where the process was a bit rocky and establish good money habits for the rest of the year.

 For example, if your tax refund was large, you may want to think about adjusting your tax withholding to keep more money in your wallet.
 If you had to pay in, you should make adjustments to ensure it doesn’t happen again.

 Establish a filing system for all your important financial and tax documents.
 And make sure you both know where that information is kept.

 Talk with with your spouse about monetary decisions that can affect your tax liability for next year.
 Will you have a baby?
 Go back and finish your college degree?
 Pay off debt?
 Start investing?
 What charities will you support?
 Will you be moving or buying a house?

 Knowing the answers to how to file taxes after marriage will help you avoid any surprises at tax time next year.